justinbodnar/stocktuna/DATA.md

 Raw data consists of day[0], day[1], day[2], ..., day[inf]

-Each day contains information about that day of the stock. ie. open price, close price, volume, etc.
+Each day contains information about that day is the candlestick, plus volume, and openInt.

+ie. open price, close price, high, low, volume, openInt.

 Processed data consists of information over n days.